pupil-labs/pupil-docs/alpha-lab/gaze-on-face/index.md

 This guide introduces a tool to generate Areas of Interest (AOIs) around each facial landmark (like in the video above) and correlate the wearer's gaze with these.
 In other words, it automatically identifies which facial landmarks were gazed at on the interlocutor's face.

+It also computes the percentage of gaze mapped on each facial landmark, but you can use the results to compute your own outcome metrics.

 ## Setting Up Your Experiment